Radiant Silvergun: Plot

 The story of Radiant Silvergun is told non-linearly through animated videos and scripted dialogue between stages.
 In the year 2520, scientists on Earth have unearthed a giant crystal along with an ancient robot bearing the same serial number as another robot called "Creator" on the Tetra spaceship orbiting around Earth.
-The crystal creates a massive explosion, engulfing the Earth in a large explosion and killing all humans except for the remaining four on the spaceship.
+The crystal creates a massive explosion, engulfing the Earth and killing all humans except for the remaining four on the spaceship.
 One year later, exhausted of supplies, they return to Earth in fighter jets known as Silverguns, fighting through hordes of enemies until they reach the crystal, which is referred to as “the Stone-Like”.
 After battling the Stone-Like and failing to destroy it, it brings the last two remaining pilots 100,000 years into the past, and tells them that it is the guardian of the Earth and destroyed humans in order to protect the planet, before destroying the last two humans in another explosion.
 20 years later, still in the distant past, the Creator uses DNA from the pilots of the Silverguns to create clones and start humanity anew before the Creator finally breaks down for good, bringing the story into a loop.